mz0in/coolify-docs/server-providers/oracle-arm-server-setup.md

 4. Add a public key to `/root/.ssh/authorized_keys` file which is also defined in your Coolify instance.

 ## Firewall Rules
+This is only required if you self-host Coolify on Oracle ARM server.

 By default, Oracle ARM server has a firewall enabled and you need to allow some ports to use Coolify.

 For more details, check [this](../configuration.md#firewall) page.